truelossless/crocolang/README.md

 ## Building croco

 Building Croco can be a little bit tough because it relies on LLVM.
-Build LLVM from source and set the environment variable `LLVM_SYS_100_PREFIX` to your LLVM folder.
+Build LLVM 11 from source and set the environment variable `LLVM_SYS_110_PREFIX` to your LLVM folder.
 Clone this repository and then run

 ```bash
 cargo build --release
 ```

-If you still have some trouble, you can look at the CI file `.github/workflows/ci.yml` for a step by step walktrough on MacOS, Ubuntun and Windows.
+If you still have some trouble, you can look at the CI file `.github/workflows/ci.yml` for a step by step walktrough on MacOS, Ubuntu and Windows.

 ## Using croco